ethmci/dsi-final/README.md

 https://docs.google.com/document/d/1rtqjLr103hmF4sY7FRSYpdsdkCubSeClbzEVyzmZotw/edit?usp=sharing
 link to report which contains our data analysis and beginnings of a scientific report

-Coming into this class, Ethan was the only one with previous knowledge of R and the process of completing an empirical, data-driven research paper, GOVT-310 in Spring19 w/ Prof Suhay.
+Coming into this class, Ethan was the only one with previous experience in R and the process of completing an empirical, data-driven research paper.
+He took GOVT-310 in Spring19 w/ Prof Suhay.
 Cameron and Jessica are enrolled in GOVT-310 in this upcoming semester.